 We can’t help but share how awesome the waterfalls are in Vietnam.
 Some of the best in Asia!

 Many of the waterfalls are located in the Central Highlands in the Dalat area, so you can easily see one or a couple while you’re there.
-Check out Pongour Waterfall and Elephant Waterfall.
+Check out Pongour Waterfall, Elephant Waterfall, and Tam Tham Waterfall (a hidden one).

 You can also see waterfalls in the North Vietnam-China border, such as Ban Gioc Waterfall.
 It’s a bucket list worthy waterfall to check out.